scaleracademy/twitter-backend-java/CONTRIBUTING.md

     original commits in the "feature_x" branch with the new ones.
 The pull request gets automatically updated

+- Please make sure your changes are thoroughly tested before submitting a pull request.

 ## Getting Started

 To start contributing, follow these steps: